ckeditor/ckeditor5/docs/installation/advanced/using-two-editors.md

 };
 ```

-Since you now export an object with two properties (`ClassicEditor` and `InlineEditor`), it is also reasonable to rename the global variable `ClassicEditor`.
-Webpack will assign the exported object to it.
+Since you now export an object with two editor types (`ClassicEditor` and `InlineEditor`), it is also reasonable to rename the global variable `ClassicEditor`.
 An appropriate name now might be `CKEDITOR`.
 This variable is defined in `webpack.config.js` in the `output.library` setting:

 ```diff
 // webpack.config.js